COP28 President receives inaugural ‘Global Energy Transition Impact Award’ from World Energy Council

 “Tripling renewable energy capacity is just the beginning,” Dr. Al Jaber noted.
 “We also need to expand nuclear, hydrogen, geothermal and other zero-carbon energies yet to be discovered or deployed.”

-The President also highlighted the need to maximise efficiency across the energy value chain, saying that adopting emerging technologies – especially artificial intelligence – will "make a game-changing difference."
+The President also highlighted the need to maximize efficiency across the energy value chain, saying that the adoption of emerging technologies – especially artificial intelligence – will “make a game-changing difference.”

 “COP28 was a turning point in history,” Dr. Al Jaber said.
 “It was the moment that the world got serious about the energy transition and got real about what the transition will actually take.”